Bull Mountain Land Alliance

 • If you live in the Bull Mountains, check out our community resource page with information on a community based water quantity monitoring program, testimonials from impacted Bull Mountains neighbors, and FAQs on the impacts of mining activity.

 • We have developed a standard operating procedure with a hydrologist on how to best collect data on the water quantity and flow of wells and springs.
-If you live in the Bull Mountains and are interested in taking part in this effort, please contact Bronya at bronya@northernplains.org.
+If you live in the Bull Mountains and are interested in taking part in this effort, please contact Brady at brady@northernplains.org

 Issues We Work On